Bottle Shock: Plot

 Bo is asked to travel to Paris to represent the Napa Valley vintners at the contest.
 After tallying the scores from the eight Parisian judges, Spurrier is shocked to find that Montelena's Chardonnay has won the competition.

 The report is featured in an article of Time; restaurants and wine shops all around America are asked continuously for the wine (Chateau Montelena Chardonnay 1973) and forced to admit that they do not have it.
-This twist of fate and the resultant oenological epiphany forever changes the fortunes of Napa Valley wineries and the global wine industry as a whole, as it is revealed that French wines are in fact not unbeatable.
+This twist of fate and the resultant oenological epiphany forever change the fortunes of Napa Valley wineries and the global wine industry as a whole, as it is revealed that French wines are, in fact, not unbeatable.

-In the end, the futures of the characters are revealed: Jim Barrett continues to make wine into his 80s, although Bo now runs the winery.
+In the end, the characters' futures are revealed: Jim Barrett continues to make wine into his 80s, although Bo now runs the winery.
 A bottle of Montelena Chardonnay 1973 and the red wine, Stags Leap cabernet sauvignon 1973, also from California, that had won the same competition were given a display case at the Smithsonian Institution.
 In 2006, thirty years after the first competition, Steven Spurrier hosted another contest, this time with full confidence that French wine would win.
 California won again.

 Cast

 Accuracy

 Steven Spurrier himself has questioned the accuracy of the script while he was involved in another movie project depicting the events of the Judgment of Paris, stating: "There is hardly a word that is true in the script and many pure inventions as far as I am concerned".

 While the film depicts Gustavo Brambila as being at Chateau Montelena throughout the events leading up to the Judgment of Paris, his 22-year term at Montelena actually began just after the tasting.
 While at Chateau Montelena, Brambila worked closely with Mike Grgich – who, although not depicted in the film, was the winemaker behind the 1973 Montelena Chardonnay that won in Paris.

 In the film, the prize-winning chardonnay turns brown for 24 hours after bottling.
-In real life, the wine turned off-color for a short time after it was bottled, not an uncommon occurrence, and Grgich knew how to handle it.
+In actuality, the wine turned off-color for a short time after it was bottled, not an uncommon occurrence, and Grgich knew how to handle it.